curlybracketshq/giovanni.curlybrackets.it/_posts/2011-08-30-fbse-constructive-failure.markdown

 realtime API and [socket.io][socket].

-I'd like also to thank my girlfriend Giorgia for the delicious *pasta fredda*, Massimo Scarpis for the prototype idea and for your support, and Guglielmo Alati for the beautiful logo we didn't have the chance to use.
+I'd like also to thank my girlfriend Giorgia for the delicious *pasta fredda*, Massimo for the prototype idea and for your support, and Guglielmo for the beautiful logo we didn't have the chance to use.